-Reporting: The Urban Forester will develop an annual State of the Urban Forest Report to update the status and trend of the Performance Report Card as well as Departmental progress on developing Departmental Operational Plans to address the Policy Elements.
+Reporting: An annual State of the Urban Forest Report will be developed by the Urban Forester to report on the status and trend of the Performance Indicators as well as Departmental progress on developing Departmental Operational Plans to address the Policy Elements.

 Public Input: Much of the public input received for Austin's Urban Forest Plan is tactical in nature.
 In many instances, specific geographic areas or management practices are mentioned.
-Because the Austin Urban Forest Plan is a broad, strategic document that is not intended to spell out specific changes to operations performed by City Departments, much of the public input received for the Plan will be shared with City Departments and will be used to guide the development of Departmental Operational Plans.
-The Departmental Operational Plans shall be developed and reviewed by the Urban Forest Board as they become available.
-The Board will provide input and at those meetings the public will have the opportunity to provide citizen comment.
+Because the AUFP is a broad, strategic document that is not intended to spell out specific changes to operations performed by City Departments, much of the public input received for the AUFP will be shared with City Departments and will be used to guide the development of Departmental Operational Plans.